Pink Flamingo tall and sturdy! Flowers April through mid-June.

 Growing Conditions: Flamingo requires full sun.
 It is very cold tolerant.
 We have reports of its durability in Ohio and Missouri.

-Flowers: Pink Flamigo’s flowers tower above its leaves.
+Flowers: Pink Flamingo’s flowers tower above its leaves.
 The flowers are slightly fragrant, big, and showy.

 Flowering Season: These flowers are a beautiful shell-pink, and they bloom in May and June.